randomcoww/terraform-provider-libvirt/README.md

 Simpler version of https://github.com/dmacvicar/terraform-provider-libvirt.

-It takes raw XML as input for creating libvirt domains.
-Only domains are supported.
+* Takes libvirt XML as input.
+* Define and undefine domains only - guests will not be started or stopped.